 Your doctors and nurses will tell you what side effects to expect and how to manage them.
 The most common side effects are listed below.

-The side effects of radiotherapy vary depending on the area of the body being treated, but can include:
+The side effects of radiation therapy vary depending on the area of the body being treated, but can include:

 - peeling, cracked skin that looks red or sunburnt and may be painful